On a rainy day: who are the preppers and what can they teach during a pandemic

 Photo: Shutterstock

-In the US, there is generally such a special category of people - preppers (from the word "prepare").
+In the USA, there is generally such a special category of people - preppers (from the word “to prepare”).
 In a nutshell, these are people who believe in the imminent end of the world and, accordingly, are preparing for it.
-They build shelters, defensive systems, stock up on weapons and ammunition, learn the basics of hunting and combat, try to live with a minimum of resources and, of course, stock up on water and food.
+They build shelters and defensive systems, stock up on weapons and ammunition, learn the basics of hunting and combat, try to live with a minimum of resources and, of course, stock up on water and food.

 At the same time, everyone is preparing for their own end of the world: someone for economic collapse, someone for an epidemic, someone for war, someone for a nuclear explosion, and someone for a zombie apocalypse.
 In general, here who has enough imagination and conspiracy theory for that.